robashaw/polfit/README.md

 ### Dependencies

--Python 3.5 or higher
+- Python 3.5 or higher
--Numpy
+- Numpy
--texttable
+- texttable
--matplotlib
+- matplotlib

 ## Running the script
 The input is simply a tab-delimited text file of data, which must include a header row with column names.